digicademy/hydra-scraper/README.md

 The file `go.py` provides the basic logic of a scraping run.
 It instantiates three types of objects:

 1. `HydraCommand` collects and cleans structured configuration info.
-2. This info is passed to three helper objects: `HydraReport` provides status updates throughout or at the end of a run, `HydraOutput` handles all serialisations, and `HydraMunch` transforms ingested data to other ontologies.
+2. This info is passed to three helper objects: `HydraReport` provides status updates throughout or at the end of a run, `HydraOutput` handles all serialisations, and `HydraMorph` transforms ingested data to other ontologies.
-3. When all four of these are set up, `HydraFetch` does the heavy lifting of retrieving information from an API entry point or going through a Beacon list of individual resources, respectively.
+3. When all four of these are set up, `HydraRetrieve` does the heavy lifting of fetching information from an API entry point or working through URLs provided in a Beacon list of individual resources, respectively.

 If you change the code, please remember to document each function and walk other users through significant steps.
 This package is governed by the [Contributor Covenant](https://www.contributor-covenant.org/de/version/1/4/code-of-conduct/) code of conduct.
 Please keep this in mind in all interactions.